Prora: Plans

 Hitler's plans for Prora were much more ambitious.
 He wanted a gigantic sea resort, the "most mighty and large one to ever have existed", holding 20,000 beds.
-In the middle, a huge building was to be erected.
-At the same time, Hitler wanted it to be convertible into a military hospital in case of war.
-Hitler insisted that the plans of a giant indoor arena by architect Erich zu Putlitz be included.
+In the middle, a huge building was to be erected, which would be a grand hall for speeches and concerts.
+At the same time, Hitler wanted the complex to have the ability to be converted into a military hospital in case of war.
+Hitler insisted that the plans of a giant indoor arena by architect Erich zu Putlitz were to be included.
 Putlitz's Festival Hall was intended to be able to accommodate all 20,000 guests at the same time.
-His plans included two wave-swimming pools, a cinema and a theatre.
+His plans included two wave-swimming pools, a cinema, and a theatre.
 A large dock for passenger ships was also planned.

 The designs won a Grand Prix award at the 1937 Paris World Exposition.